BrianBozi/lofi-player/README.md

 ## Why?
 While there are other platforms you can use for your lofi needs.
 Many of them having unncessary distractions.
 This player is built to be simple and free of distractions.

+## Shout-outs
+Shout-out to @alphardex for the original background.
+Some things needed tweaking to make it work the way I wanted it too but be sure to check him out!

 ## Technologies Used
 - HMTL
 - CSS